Estimated reading time: 4 minutes

 Train your teams to act as professionally as possible with respect to guests and always go above and beyond to achieve superior customer service.
 Give them leeway to make independent decisions that add to the comfort of guests.

-An atmosphere where some employees feel like they are not as valued as upper level team members is toxic and leads to resentment and lower morale.
+An atmosphere where some employees feel like they are not as valued as upper-level team members are toxic and lead to resentment and lower morale.
 Great leaders regard everyone with respect.

 A “Just Do It” Attitude